mhostetter/galois/README.md

 #### Linear algebra

-The `galois` package intercepts relevant calls to numpy's linear algebra functions and performs the specified operation in `GF(p^m)` not in **R**.
+The `galois` package intercepts relevant calls to NumPy's linear algebra functions and performs the specified operation in `GF(p^m)` not in **R**.
 Some of these functions include:

 - `np.dot`, `np.vdot`, `np.inner`, `np.outer`, `np.matmul`, `np.linalg.matrix_power`